Official websites use .gov

 Make A Plan To Vote!

 First, make sure you’re registered to vote!
-You can register online until October 11, or find more information on our register to vote page.
+Voter pre-registration ended on October 11, but you can still register in-person at your polling location on Election Day, November 5.
+Find more information on our register to vote page.

 VOTE